Tomographer/tomographer/README.md

 If you're lucky and there's a binary release for your system, you won't need anything else.

-To compile from source, you'll need:
+To compile `tomorun` from source, you'll need:

   - a recent C++ compiler (g++ >= 4.6, Intel ICC >= 14, LLVM/Clang++ >= 3.8)
   - [CMake >= 3.1](http://www.cmake.org/)